15 Unique Ways to Get Cultural in Delhi

 It’s hosted by India Habitat Centre and focuses on a different country each year, but cinema from over 30 countries is shown.

 And if that wasn’t enough, it’s also free.
 A few days before the festival begins, tickets are available online to the public on the Habitat International Film Festival website.
-Dates change each year, the current festival was March 8-17, 2024.

-9. Enjoy the art and vibe of Delhi Art Week
+9. Enjoy the Art and Vibe of Delhi Art Week

 a large painting in blues of a person swimming displayed on the floor in Bikaner House, Delhi

-One of the exhibits at Bikaner House, Delhi Art Week 2023
+One of the exhibits at Bikaner House, Delhi Art Week

 I’m not sure what is about Delhi Art Week that gets the city so excited, but there is definitely a buzz when this festival rolls around.